wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

    This file specifies the client application configuration, which is used by JAAS DirectAccessGrantsLoginModule from the `keycloak` JAAS realm for SSH authentication.

 4. Start Fuse and install the `keycloak` JAAS realm.
 The easiest way is to install the `keycloak-jaas` feature, which has the JAAS realm predefined.
-You can override the featureâ€™s predefined realm by using your own `keycloak` JAAS realm with higher ranking.
+You can override the feature¡¯s predefined realm by using your own `keycloak` JAAS realm with higher ranking.
 For details see the [JBoss Fuse documentation](https://access.redhat.com/documentation/en-us/red_hat_fuse/7.2/html-single/apache_karaf_security_guide/index#ESBSecureContainer).

    Use these commands in the Fuse terminal: